 Vivek Chaturvedi, regional business director-solar, IMEA, DSM, stated that the solar industry must learn from other industries.
 According to him, manufacturers need to strike a balance of power between technologists/quality leaders and sourcing teams.

 The profiles of suppliers have become vital in this tough industry, he said, which has seen existing players vanish over the years.
 Manufacturers need to focus on the cost of kWh more than Wp, because that is what customers are interested in.
-A $0.1 /Wp saving today can increase internal rate of returns (IRRs) for their customers by five to 10 times in terms of value, he said.

 Furthermore, products for India and similar markets must incorporate the right kinds of components, with a sourcing strategy that takes a long-term view in line with the 25-year warranties extended on them, said Chaturvedi.
 For example, over the last 30 years, backsheets have been the biggest reason for module underperformance and failure.
 Delamination, in turn, is the biggest cause for backsheet failure, he explained, adding that the best way to tackle these problems, is to eliminate lamination completely.
 Today, backsheets are coextruded with complete control of quality and supply chain of material.